helium/gateway-rs/README.md

    Supported values are `stdio` or `syslog`.
 Note you may need to configure the `syslog` service on your device to accept the logs.

 6. Configure the region if required.
-The default region of the gateway is `US915`, if your region is different you can set the right one in the `settings.toml` file.
+The default region of the gateway is set to `UKNOWN`, and fetched based on the asserted location of the gateway.
+Setting the region to a known region or caching the last fetched region and using the `GW_REGION` environment variable on startup will allow the gateway to use the correct region for uplinks immediately, while the region parameters are retrieved.

    The supported region values are listed in the [region protobuf definition](https://github.com/helium/proto/blob/master/src/region.proto)

-   **NOTE**: This regional setting is only used for uplinks.
-Due to TX power regulations, the gateway location needs to be asserted on the blockchain to be able to send downlinks.
+   **NOTE**: Due to TX power regulations, the gateway location needs to be asserted on the blockchain to be able to send downlinks.

 7. Start the service by either starting it manually or hooking it into the `init.d`, `systemd`, or equivalent system services for your platform.
 Consult